DigitalSocietySchool/womensafety-converstation/README.md

 1. Download and extract the entire package.
 2. Copy the softProto folder to the appropriate directory.
-3. Open terminal (Ctrl+Alt+T), navigate to the softProto folder, and type the following commands chmod a+x dependencies chmod a+x runProto sudo su
+3. Open terminal (Ctrl+Alt+T), navigate to the softProto folder, and type the following commands:

+	chmod a+x dependencies
+     	chmod a+x runProto
+     	sudo su